vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 I'm not planning on creating paid posts etc.
 The difference is that BMC only has a single tier, but allows one-time contributions, which are counted as well.

-Direct Bitcoin donations are also accepted, but they are not eligeble for listing.
+Direct Bitcoin donations are also accepted, but they are not eligible for listing.

 ### Everlasting Dev